mhshaaban/egylandscapeproject.github.io/_papers/October2020_AbdelNaby.md

 was also a chance to convey control of resources by having luxurious banquets of various lavish food, part of which were birds.
-On such occasions the amīrs were usually divided into two teams; one headed by the sultan and the other headed by *ātābik al-^c^askar*.
+On such occasions the amīrs were usually divided into two teams; one headed by the sultan and the other headed by *ātābak al-ʿaskar*.
 A huge banquet was held after the game, the cost of which was covered by the head of the defeated team.
 Needless to say, such banquets were very expensive- probably costing thousands of *dinārs* - due to the huge number of